joeabolt/DawnfireRPG/Spells.md

 |9 |10 AP|45|190|11d6|x9
 |10|11 AP|50|210|12d6|x10

+## Shield
+__Tier:__ 1; __Element:__ Earth;
+__Casting Time:__ 1 AP; __Casting Cost:__ 5 [HP Reduction];
+__Range:__ Touch; __Duration:__ Sun, or until depleted; __Target:__ 1 creature;
+__Description:__ You summon a shield-sized plane of [Force] that automatically moves around a creature you designate to protect them against harm.
+It provides a +2 bonus to AC while active, increased to +4 against ranged attacks.
+If you are targeted by the Magic Missile spell, the shield automatically negates it - the shield can do this 5 times, after which it is destroyed.

+You can cast this spell above 1st Tier.
+Each time you increase the tier, do the following:
+* Increase the number of missiles the shield can absorb by 1

+## Counterspell
+__Tier:__ 1; __Element:__ Metal;
+__Casting Time:__ 2 AP, see text; __Casting Cost:__ 0 [HP Reduction], see text;
+__Range:__ Voice; __Duration:__ Concentration/Instantaneous; __Target:__ 1 spell;
+__Description:__ You murmur and wring your hands, preparing a small bundle of antimagic that can be used to counter an enemy spell.
+When you finish casting the spell, it does not automatically fire, and you may begin concentrating each [Round] to save it for later.
+You fire the counterspell as a [Reaction] or as an [Instant Action] when an enemy within range of your voice finishes casting a spell.
+Roll 1d6 per point of [HP Reduction] accepted when you cast this spell.
+If you exceed their spell attack roll (they make one now if they did not have to for the spell), their spell is countered and has no effect.

+You can use Counterspell on itself; indeed, this is a rather common feature of wizard duels.
+Wands and staves with Counterspell can be designed with a flat cost of 5 [HP Reduction] (plus any [HP Reduction] to grant the counterspell strength) to allow them to charge and cast it as a [Fast Action].

+## Gust of Wind
+__Tier:__ 1; __Element:__ Metal;
+__Casting Time:__ 1 AP; __Casting Cost:__ 3 [HP Reduction];
+__Range:__ Personal; __Duration:__ 3 [Rounds]; __Target:__ 30-ft line;
+__Description:__ You call to the wind and it gathers in your open palm.
+Casting this spell requires a free hand for the duration - picking up an object in that hand ends the spell.
+While this spell is active, you may fire a 30-ft line of intense wind as a [Standard Action].
+Any creature or object in the line is thrown backwards.
+Make a spell attack roll, using 12 + their Strength + 2 for each size category above Medium as their defense.
+If you succeed, they are [Knocked back] 15 feet.
+If they resist, they are still pushed 5 feet away from you.

+If you are trying to push an object, treat the gust's Strength as 1d6 + your Charisma.

+The gust automatically extinguishes nonmagical fires and disperses fog in its path.
+For protected or magical flames, roll 1d6 and add your Charisma.
+If you equal or exceed 7, flames that are either magical or protected are extinguished.
+If you equal or exceed 12, flames that are magical and protected are also extinguished.

+No matter what you think, or what physics textbooks you use to "prove" it, this spell cannot move you.
+The laws of magic laugh at your paltry laws of physics.
+Any attempt to use this spell that relies on physics automatically fails (you still lose the action and take the [HP Reduction]).
+The spell resumes functioning normally when you cease being too creative for your own good.

 ## Magic Missile
 __Tier:__ 1; __Element:__ Metal;
 __Casting Time:__ 2 AP; __Casting Cost:__ 5 [HP Reduction];